FFXIV Valentione’s Day 2023 Starts Soon: Glamour, Rewards, and Quest Location

 There’s been a slight gap in celebrations, but the next seasonal event in Final Fantasy XIV is upon us!
 You might’ve been too late for Heavensturn or the Starlight Celebration, but now is your chance to be on the beat.
 The beat of the heart, in this case.

 It’s now the time for Valentione’s Day, when all of Eorzea turns to thoughts of fancy.
 Last year’s Valentione’s Day event offered a cute outfit for your Chocobo companion.
 If you missed it, the Chocobo Barding isn’t yet available on the FFXIV Online Store, but it should be going up soon.
-This year’s rewards are all about dressing yourself in style.
+This year’s rewards are all about dressing yourself in style instead.

 Valentione’s Day 2023 Start Time and Quest Location

 If you’d like to celebrate the most amorous of occasions, you simply have to speak to Lisette de Valentione in Old Gridania (X: 10.2, Y: 9.4).
+The closest Aethernet point is Mih Khetto’s Ampitheatre — as is the case for so many seasonal events.
 You need to be Level 15 or higher on any Job to grab the quest “Suited for Affection.”
 You also need to have completed the FFXIV main scenario quest, “It’s Probably Pirates.”

+There’s a map of the quest location and the closest Aethernet shard above, for the more visually minded among you.

 Valentione’s Day 2023 Rewards